 Deer yards consist of two basic components: the "core range" characterized by concentrations of relatively tall, dense softwoods.
 This favored habitat offers reduced snow depth, protection from wind and increased average temperature and humidity.
 South facing slopes are often preferred by wildlife due to increased solar gain.
 The second component of deer yard consists of mixed hardwood and softwood adjacent to or within the "core range" which provides accessible browse.
 The State of Vermont has made protection of these areas a priority.
-On a local level, the Planning Commission should use the Significant Wildlife Habitat Map in Appendix III, Map D of this plan in an advisory fashion when conducting site plan reviews.
+On a local level, the Planning Commission should use the Natural Resources Constraints Map prepared as part of the updated 2015 Town Plan in an advisory fashion when conducting site plan reviews.